-There will be times when you want to stop Mathematica in the middle of a computation.
-You may have asked Mathematica to do something that you did not intend or that is taking too much time.
-Mathematica provides several convenient ways to stop computations, including menu items and commands that you can use in your programs.
+There will be times when you want to stop the Wolfram System in the middle of a computation.
+You may have asked the Wolfram System to do something that you did not intend or that is taking too much time.
+The Wolfram System provides several convenient ways to stop computations, including menu items and commands that you can use in your programs.

 The menu items to stop or pause computations can be accessed from the Evaluation menu: